Updated April 2026

 When purchased At the point of vehicle sale Any time (subject to eligibility)

-Pricing Often marked up; may be bundled into finance Generally more competitive
+Pricing Often marked up and may be bundled into finance Generally more competitive

-Cooling-off period Varies - check the policy Typically 10 - 14 days
+Cooling-off period Varies depending on the product Typically 14 to 21 days

-Choice of repairer May require dealer's own workshop Usually any MTA-approved workshop
+Choice of repairer May require the dealer's own workshop Usually any licensed mechanic

-Finance add-on Can be rolled into vehicle finance (adds interest) Paid separately
+Finance add-on Can be rolled into vehicle finance, adding interest Paid separately

-Comparison shopping Limited - pressure to decide at the time Full ability to compare options
+Comparison shopping Limited, with pressure to decide on the spot Full ability to compare options

 Cover terms Varies widely between dealers Standardised product terms

-Tip: If a dealer offers MBI at the point of sale, you are not obligated to accept it on the spot.
+Tip: If a dealer offers MBI at the point of sale, you are not obligated to accept it immediately.
 Take the policy wording home, compare it with standalone options, and make a decision within the cooling-off period.
-The Consumer NZ website has guidance on your rights when purchasing dealer add-on products.
-The MBIE also regulates fair trading practices.
+The ACCC provides guidance on your rights when purchasing dealer add-on products.
+MoneySmart also has information about extended warranties.

 Comprehensive to powertrain plans